Keep your young athlete safe. Know the signs of a concussion.

 • When left untreated, concussions can lead to serious conditions like Chronic Traumatic Encephalopathy (CTE) - a progressive and fatal brain disease associated with repeated traumatic brain injuries.

-It’s a heart-stopping moment just about all parents know: Your child falls and hits their head.
+If you're a parent, you know the feeling all too well.
+Your child falls and hits their head.
 Maybe it’s just a minor tumble on the soccer field and they pick themselves up quickly and return to play.
 Or, maybe they’re down and, for a few gut-wrenching minutes, you’re worried they need medical care.
 Concussions happen to adults, too: During friendly games of pick-up basketball; a spill down the stairs or even in a car wreck.

 No matter the circumstances or the place – at home, in the backyard, at the playground or on the field, you should always pay close attention to any time there’s an impact to the head.
-That’s because a concussion can cause short- and long-term damage to the brain, including an increased risk of epilepsy, Alzheimer’s, Parkinson’s and other brain disorders..
+That’s because a concussion can cause short- and long-term damage to the brain, including an increased risk of epilepsy, Alzheimer’s, Parkinson’s and other brain disorders.
+Whether you're an expereinced pro or a dedicated soccer parent, brain injuries are a frighteing thought.
+Knowing the signs of a concussion and where and when to go for treatment can help you keep the game safe and your kids healthy.

 Signs of a concussion